Divyam2203/Find-Flix/README.md

 # Find-Flix

-Find-Flix is a React web application that empowers you to search for movies and TV shows, providing detailed information about your chosen title.
-It leverages Tailwind CSS for a crisp and responsive UI and offers a convenient dark mode switch for a personalized viewing experience.
+Find-Flix is a React web application built with TypeScript that lets you search for movies and TV shows.
+It provides detailed information about your chosen title with a user-friendly interface styled using Tailwind CSS.
+The app also offers a convenient dark mode toggle for a personalized viewing experience.

 ## Screenshots
 <img src="public\Screenshot2.png">